-Figure 5: SCT Inst Process (PR-01)
+Figure 3: SEPA Credit Transfer Process (PR-01)

-CT-01.01 The Originator completes and forwards the SCT Inst Instruction.
-The Instruction will be submitted by any means agreed between the Originator and the Originator Bank.
-The data elements to be provided are defined in dataset DS-01 in section 4.5.

-CT-01.02 The Originator Bank receives the SCT Inst Instruction.
-It Instantly checks if the Instruction fulfils the execution conditions required by its procedures including the authenticity of the Instruction, the availability of Funds and the checking of the format and the plausibility of the IBAN and if requested, of the BIC.
+- CT-01.01 The Originator completes and forwards the Credit Transfer Instruction.
+The instruction will be submitted by any means agreed between the Originator and the Originator Bank.
+The data elements to be provided are defined in dataset DS-01 below. - CT-01.02 The Originator Bank receives and checks if it has sufficient information to execute a payment instruction and that the instruction fulfils the conditions required by its procedures as to execution of the instruction including the authenticity of the instruction, and the checking of the format and plausibility of the IBAN and if requested, of the BIC.